-Application Applied - Aprilation , ,pp., Explanation on application of the practice The Board has implemented an annual performance evaluation process, carried out by the Group NRC, to assess the effectiveness the Board as a whole, the Committees of the Board and the contribution of each individual Director.
-Each Director evaluates the performance of the Board as a whole by way of a Self-Assessment Questionnaire by Individual Board Members.
-The assessments are made against the pre-established criteria as follows: A. Board Composition/Structure B. Board Process C. Board Governance D. Major Responsibilities of the Board For individual Directors' assessments, Self-Assessment Forms by Individual Director are completed individually by every Director.
-In addition, the performance of each Board Member is assessed by the Board Chairman based on similar criteria of the Self-Assessment Form.
-The results are compiled for Group NRC's deliberation.
-The results of the performance evaluation are reviewed and discussed for improvements among Board Members.
-The Board, through the Group NRC, also assessed the fitness and propriety of the Directors in accordance with the Group's Policy on Fit and Proper.
-For the financial year under review, an external consultant, the Institute of Corporate Directors Malaysia (ICDM) was engaged to undertake a Board Effectiveness Assessment and Individual Director Evaluation for the Bank.
-Two sets of structured questionnaires were used to interview the members of the Board and selected Senior Management of the Group to assess the following eight components of board effectiveness: (a) Board Composition
+Application : Applied Explanation on : application of the practice BOARD EFFECTIVNESS ASSESSMENT The Board has adopted an annual Board Effectiveness Assessment process, carried out by the Group NRC, to assess the effectiveness of the Board as a whole, the Committees of the Board and the contribution of each individual Director.
+Step 1: Completion of Comprehensive Questionnaire I. Assessment of the Board by Board Members Each Director evaluates the performance of the Board as a whole by way of a Self-Assessment Questionnaire by Individual Board Members.
+The assessments are made against the pre-established criteria as follows: A. Board Composition/StructureB.
+Board ProcessC.
+Board GovernanceD.
+Major Responsibilities of the Board II.
+Individual Director Self-Assessment For individual Directors' assessments, Self-Assessment Forms by Individual Directors are completed individually by every Director.
+III.
+Peer Assessment of Individual Directors The performance of each Board Member is also assessed by their fellow Board members based on similar criteria of the Individual Director Self-Assessment.
+IV.
+Assessment of the Board Committees Each Member of the Board Committees completes the Self- Assessment Form in respect of the Board Committees in which he/she is a member.
+The effectiveness of the Board Committees is assessed against the following pre-established criteria: A. Committee Governance B. Accountability and Responsibilities